Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

 Bear in mind that ``transverse'' is here defined with respect to the string axis.
 Thus, the \pt in a frame where the string is moving is modified by a Lorentz boost factor.
 Also bear in mind that $\sigma^2$ is here a purely non-perturbative parameter.
-In a Monte Carlo model with a fixed shower cutoff $Q_\mrm{had}$, the effective amount of ``non-perturbative'' \pt may be larger than this, due to effects of additional unresolved soft-gluon radiation below $Q_\mrm{had}$.
-In principle, the magnitude of this additional component should scale with the cutoff, but in practice it is up to the user to enforce this by retuning (see \secRef{sec:tuning}) the effective $\sigma$ parameter when changing the hadronization scale.
+In a Monte Carlo model with a fixed shower cutoff $Q_\mrm{had}$, the effective amount of ``non-perturbative'' \pt may be larger than this, due to effects of additional unresolved soft-gluon radiation below $Q_\mrm{had}$ (for example, the ``Monash Tune'' of \Py~8~\cite{Skands:2014pea} has a final-state shower cutoff at $p_{\perp\mathrm{min}} = 500\, \mathrm{MeV}$ and uses a value of $\sigma = 335\,\mbox{MeV}$).
+In principle, the magnitude of this additional component should scale with the cutoff, but in practice it is up to the user to enforce this by retuning (see \secRef{sec:tuning}) the effective $\sigma$ parameter when changing the hadronisation scale.
 Since hadrons receive $\pt$ contributions from two breakups, one on either side, their average transverse momentum squared will be twice as large,

+Finally, we note that the assumption $m_q^2 \gg \kappa/\pi$ which is used to justify neglecting the subleading terms \eqRef{eq:tunneling} may be open to question and could lead to deviations of order 10\% from the universal Gaussian spectrum, for realistic constituent masses.

-The mass suppression implied by \eqRef{eq:tunneling} is less straightforward to interpret.
-Since quark masses are notoriously difficult to define for light quarks, the value of the strangeness suppression must effectively be extracted from experimental measurements, e.g., of the $K/\pi$ ratio, with a resulting suppression of roughly $s/u \sim s/d \sim$ 0.2 -- 0.3.
+The mass suppression implied by \eqRef{eq:tunneling} is however less straightforward to interpret.
+Integrated over $p_\perp$, the Schwinger prediction is that the differential string decay probability (per unit space-time volume) via pair production of quarks with constituent mass $m_q$, is proportional to However, since quark masses are notoriously difficult to define for light quarks, the value of the strangeness suppression must effectively be extracted from experimental measurements, e.g., of the $K/\pi$ ratio, with a resulting suppression of roughly $s/u \sim s/d \sim$ 0.2 -- 0.3.
 Inserting even comparatively low values for the charm quark mass in \eqRef{eq:tunneling}, however, one obtains a relative suppression of charm of the order of $10^{-11}$.
 Heavy quarks can therefore safely be considered to be produced only in the perturbative stages and not by the soft fragmentation.